braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 ### A Simple Calculator

-We will now create our first element (`ao`), a simple calcualator that contains two numbers (which are data scalar props) and calculates their sum and difference (which are result scalar props).
+We will now create our first element (Arithmetic Operation Calculator), a simple calcualator that contains two numbers (which are data scalar props) and calculates their sum and difference (which are result scalar props).
 **Arithmetic Operation Calculator.**
 		This is a simple element direclty deriving from `ConcreteElement`.
 > ```matlab